Another one-PR patch update, though without the same lessons as for the previous release.

 This release includes a beneficial change for a number of plugins: static files now respect front matter defaults.

-You might be asking yourself: “why would static files, files that are static files explicitly because they don’t have YAML front matter, want to respect YAML front matter?”
+You might be asking yourself: “why would static files, files that are static files explicitly because they don’t have front matter, want to respect front matter?”
 That’s a great question.
 Let me illustrate with an example.

 Let’s look at

 jekyll-sitemap.
 This plugin generates a list of documents,

 pages, and static files, and some metadata for them in an XML file for a

 Google/Yahoo/Bing/DuckDuckGo crawler to consume.
 If you don’t want a given

 what about static files, which don’t have front matter?
 Before this

 release, they could not be excluded because they had no properties in YAML